-Autumnal Recrudescence–Say What???
+Autumnal Recrudescence––Say What???

-Suddenly it feels like Spring again.
-Why?
-I’m awakened by the birds in our neighborhood at dawn, singing as if it’s June.
-The Pygmy Nuthatches, Townsend’s Solitaires, robins and hummingbirds are all pitching in to the dawn chorus.
 Perhaps you’ve noticed it too.
 So what physiological reason can we attribute this to?
 It’s due to a phenomenon with a hard to pronounce name – autumnal recrudescence.

-According to naturalist and birding tour guide Stephen Shunk, the theory about autumnal recrudescence is this: Some sex hormones are triggered to be released based on the hours of daylight, and certain hormones “inspire” a bird to sing.
+The theory about autumnal recrudescence is this: Some sex hormones are triggered to be released based on the hours of daylight, and certain hormones “inspire” a bird to sing.
 At some point, when the daylight hours of autumn match those of just the right time in spring, those hormones are re-triggered and drive some birds to sing for a short period in the fall.

-In other words, when Fall days are roughly as long as the days of the Spring mating season, birds experience a hormonal surge which triggers singing by males, despite the fact that they will not be breeding for many months.
+In other words, when Fall days are roughly as long as the days of the Spring mating season, birds experience a hormonal surge that triggers singing by males, despite the fact that they will not be breeding for many months.

 The poem below, written by Susan Stiles in 1973 poetically sums up the phenomenon: